aspose-total/Aspose.Total-Products/total/en/cpp/conversion/ps-to-csv/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render PS to CSV in C++ Applications" h2="Convert PS to CSV in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Converting PS to CSV in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export PS to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to CSV.
+Converting a PostScript (PS) file to a Comma Separated Values (CSV) file in C++ can be done quickly and easily with the help of Aspose.Total for C++.
+Aspose.Total for C++ is a comprehensive suite of file format automation libraries that can be used to manipulate a variety of file formats.
+The process of converting a PS file to a CSV file is a two-step process.

+In the first step, you can use Aspose.PDF for C++ to export the PS file to an Excel Spreadsheet (XLSX) file.
+Aspose.PDF for C++ is a powerful library that can be used to create, read, edit, and convert PDF documents.
+It can also be used to convert PDF documents to other popular file formats, such as XLSX.

+In the second step, you can use Aspose.Cells for C++ to convert the XLSX file to a CSV file.
+Aspose.Cells for C++ is a powerful library that can be used to create, read, edit, and convert spreadsheets.
+It can also be used to convert spreadsheets to other popular file formats, such as CSV.

+By using Aspose.Total for C++, you can easily and quickly convert a PS file to a CSV file in C++.
+Aspose.Total for C++ is a comprehensive suite of file format automation libraries that can be used to manipulate a variety of file formats.
+It includes Aspose.PDF for C++ and Aspose.Cells for C++, which can be used to export a PS file to an XLSX file and then convert the XLSX file to a CSV file.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}